UPPMAX/UPPMAX-documentation/docs/software/whisper.md

 4. Select appropriate options, or use the following for the best results:
    device: gpu
    SLURM job name: [give any name without space]
-   Total audio length in minutes : [give a rough average if transcribing files in bulk]
+   Total audio length in hours : [give a rough average if transcribing files in bulk, rounding up to nearest hour]
    Model: large-v2
    by word timestamps: by_sentence